-Federal grants and contract revenue increased by \$1.4 million.
-The primary increase was due to new federal contracts such as the H-1B Ready to Work grant in the amount of \$0.5 million, an increase in the Adult Education program of \$0.5 million.
+In 2016, operating revenues increased by \$1.7 million from the prior year.
+The increase was mainly attributable to an increase in federal grants and contracts of \$1.4 million.
+The College received new federal contracts such as the H-1B Ready to Work grant in the amount of \$0.5 million and an additional \$0.5 million for adult education.
 The College also spent \$0.3 million in Title V funding.